EddieHubCommunity/support/discord-readme.md

 -> #healthfitness: health and fitness(not very active atm, lets improve this)

 -> #random: content that is off-topic and without relevance to topic

+ALERTS
+-> #announcements: Announcement channel
+-> #livestream: Channel for live stream updates of Eddie's youtube channel -> #bot-logs: Logs of EddieBotDev
+-> #github: Updates from the github community